Asian shares up but set for weekly loss after hawkish Fed

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was barely above water in morning trade after four sessions in the red, edging up 0.01%.
-Hong Kong's Hang Seng index (.HSI) gained 0.53% and Seoul's KOSPI (.KS11) was up 0.16%.
-Chinese blue chips (.CSI300) swung between gains and losses, and were last down 0.1%
+MSCI’s broadest index of Asia-Pacific shares outside Japan was barely above water in morning trade after four sessions in the red, edging up 0.01%.
+Hong Kong’s Hang Seng index gained 0.53% and Seoul’s KOSPI was up 0.16%.
+Chinese blue chips swung between gains and losses, and were last down 0.1%

 Gold prices, which plunged following the Fed comments, edged higher but were still set for their worst week since March 2020.
 Spot gold was last up 0.56% at $1,783.21 per ounce.